ritesh-2124/Codemancers-NodeJS/README.md

 ## Testing Frameworks:
 Consider using Mocha, Jest, or any other testing framework to write unit and integration tests.

-# API Endpoints

-## User Authentication:

-POST /api/auth/register - Register a new user.
-POST /api/auth/login - Log in and receive a JWT token.

-## Product Management:

-POST /api/products - Add a new product (super admin only).
-GET /api/products - Get a list of products.
-Cart Management:

-POST /api/cart/add - Add a product to the cart.
-GET /api/cart - Review the cart.
-POST /api/cart/checkout - Checkout the cart.

 ## Known Issues
 The frontend implementation is not complete.